 Tracy Marchini is looking for picture book, middle grade and young adult manuscripts across most genres, including contemporary, mysteries, thrillers, magical realism, historical fiction, and non-fiction.
 She's also seeking picture book illustrators and author-illustrators.
 For picture book fiction, she’s particularly interested in manuscripts that are laugh out loud funny or deliciously dark.
 For middle grade and young adult, she’s interested in underdogs, strong female characters and/or unreliable narrators.
 She believes that it’s important for readers of all backgrounds to see themselves reflected in the media they consume, and is looking to bring that diversity to her list.

 She is not a good fit for YA horror, true crime, hard sci-fi or high fantasy.
 At this time, she is not looking for board books, early chapter books or non-fiction for the educational market.

 Beth Campbell is primarily interested in science fiction, fantasy, and YA books of all sub-genres.
 She's also actively looking for romantic suspense and mystery titles, particularly those with a darker flavor.
 She loves women-centered stories across all genres and has an immense affinity for narratives featuring strong friendships, found families, and diverse characters of all stripes (race, sexuality, gender--you name it).

 BookEnds agents do reply to all submissions and queries and hope to do so in a timely manner.
 Our response time goals are 6 weeks for queries and 12 weeks on requested partials and fulls.
-Unfortunately, at times circumstances mean we fall behind.
-Query Manager will keep you informed of the status of your work and we also try to post status updates through Twitter and Facebook.
-For updates on where we are with queries and submissions, as well as what we're most actively looking for, please check out our Facebook page:
+Unfortunately, there are times when circumstances mean we fall behind.
+Query Manager will keep you informed of the status of your work and we also try to post updates through Twitter and Facebook.

 Or follow us on Twitter: